charlesrocket/charlesrocket.github.io/_posts/2018-12-24-axerunner-mn-deployment.md

 # Binary deployment

+_If you are running a masternode you need to be fairly familiar with network administration and securing your host. - Evan Duffield._

 To deploy AXE masternode on VPS you need to create private key in your local wallet that would be a control wallet for your masternode park.
 Open AXE Core and enter the following in the `Debug Console`:

 ```